dyno/dyno.github.io/_posts/2015-10-08-linux-live-debugging-with-kgdb-vmware-workstion.md

 Not like a user world application, we use SysRq to break running kernel into debugger.

 ## The Goal ##
- Debug Guest OS Linux kernel over virtual serial port.
+ __Debug Guest OS Linux kernel over virtual serial port with VMware Workstation.__

 ## Step-by-Step ##